San Diego Zoo: Elephant Odyssey

-This exhibit opened on May 23, 2009, on the site of the former Hoof and Horn Mesa area, and was met with mixed reviews.
+This exhibit opened on May 23, 2009, on the site of the former Hoof and Horn Mesa area.
 The main feature of the exhibit is the 2.5 acre elephant habitat—more than three times the size of the zoo's former elephant exhibit Elephant Mesa (now the "Urban Jungle" exhibit area).
 Currently a herd of four, which includes one older female Shaba, and three younger males named Inhlonipho, Vus'Musi and Tsandizkle, who came from the San Diego Zoo Safari Park, Fresno Chaffee Zoo, and Reid Park Zoo respectively.
 Elephant Odyssey also features a glimpse of the past, with the Fossil Portal and life-size statues of ancient creatures of Southern California next to exhibits of their modern-day counterparts.
 The ancient life represented include the Columbian mammoth, the saber-toothed cat, the American lion, the Daggett's eagle, a Merriam's teratorn, the dwarf pronghorn, the dire wolf, the short-faced bear and the Jefferson's ground sloth.